 All updates will be posted on our website and Team Parents will also communicate with their team.

-The cost to participate on a NJ Riot team varies from year to year and from level to level.
-The summer elite team fee includes coaching, a custom NJ Riot Lacrosse uniform (game jersey, game shorts, and practice jersey) 4 tournaments, 10-12 team practices, team winter training and college recruiting assistance.
-The NJ Riot Lacrosse fee does not include travel, hotel, or meal costs at each tournament.
-To discuss our current fees, please send an email to email@example.com.
+The cost to participate on a Riot team varies from year to year and from level to level.
+The summer elite team fee includes coaching, a custom Riot Lacrosse uniform (game jersey, game shorts, and practice jersey) 4 tournaments, 10-12 team practices, team winter training and college recruiting assistance.
+The Riot Lacrosse fee does not include travel, hotel, or meal costs at each tournament.
+To discuss our current fees, please send an email to [email protected].

 Team tryouts are typically held in mid-July after the completion of the summer tournaments.
 We find that this is the most opportune time since players have just completed high-level play and their skills are at the highest level.
 In addition, tryouts in mid-July allow our players and their families to complete the “summer lacrosse season” and then have the remainder of the summer for family time, vacationing, etc.

-Separate tryouts are held for our NJ Riot Morris and NJ Riot North teams.
+Separate tryouts are held for our NJ Riot and Riot North teams.
 Our tryouts may comprise a first tryout followed by a call-back tryout.

 Selected players will be notified via email or phone call and a list of players selected to the team will be posted on the NJ Riot website.